thehenchnerd

 • Lowered libido: Your sex drive takes a noticeable dip.

-• Mood changes: Irritability and depression may become more common.
+• Mood changes: Irritability, depression and may become more common.

 • Decreased bone density: Over time, bones become more fragile, increasing the risk of fractures.